FACorreiaa/go-poi-au-suggestions/internal/api/generative_ai/technicals.md

- - Read User Interests: Fetch user preferences from the user_interests
+ - Read User Interests: Fetch user preferences from the interests
    or user_profile_interests tables and use them to craft personalized
    itineraries.